-At first I may have been a bit skeptical about open rehearsals, maybe just due to insecurity of being able to run a rehearsal while also taking the time to deal with new prospects.
+At first, I may have been a bit skeptical about open rehearsals, maybe just due to the insecurity of being able to run a rehearsal while also taking the time to deal with new prospects.
 But now, I am 100% a strong advocate for open rehearsals for choral ensembles and I highly recommend that you try it a few times.
 You won’t regret it!

 The post Choral Ensembles & The Importance of Open Rehearsals appeared first on Backstage at Encore Tours.